wilfrantz/wilfrantz.github.io/_posts/2023-05-15-Flexible-Config-File-Structure-For-seamless-integration.md

 date: 2023-05-15 11:33:00 +0800
 categories: [Blogging, Tutorial]
 tags: [C++, Api, Json]
-pin: false
+pin: true
 math: true
 mermaid: true
 image:
   path: config-file.png
-  alt: config file, info section.
+  alt: someProject_config.json
 ---

-As a Backend Engineer, ensuring confidentiality and security is paramount in my work, especially when handling sensitive data like `API key` and private configuration elements that require strict confidentiality.
+As a Backend Engineer, ensuring confidentiality and security is paramount in my work, especially when handling sensitive data like API key and private configuration elements that require strict confidentiality.

 While I strive to contribute to the open-source community, I am mindful of safeguarding my own privacy and security by avoiding any inadvertent disclosure of sensitive information.
 Consequently, I have adopted a simple technique which consists of loading configuration data from a JSON config file into a map or multiple maps (Or any data structure of choice) to enable seamless and efficient data retrieval only when and where needed.